Mahabodhi Temple: Gupta period

 It is thought that the temple in the shape of a truncated pyramid was derived from the design of the stepped stupas which had developed in Gandhara.
 The Mahabodhi Temple adapted the Gandharan design of a succession of steps with niches containing Buddha images, alternating with Greco-Roman pillars, and top by a stupa, as seen in the stupas of Jaulian.
 The structure is crowned by the shape of a hemispherical stupa topped by finials, forming a logical elongation of the stepped Gandharan stupas.

 This truncated pyramid design also marked the evolution from the aniconic stupa dedicated to the cult of relics, to the iconic temple with multiple images of the Buddha and Bodhisattvas.
 This design was very influential in the development of later Hindu temples.
 The "shikhara" tower with an amalaka near the top is today considered more characteristic of Hindu temples.

 Patronage

-Throughout its history, the Mahabodhi Temple has been the sight of patronage from various sources.
+Throughout its history, the Mahabodhi Temple has been the site of patronage from various sources.
 Faxian in the 5th century, stated that there were three monasteries built around the temple complex with monks residing in them.
 These monks were supported by local people who provided them with food and other necessities.

 The patronage came from both within and outside of India.
 The vast number of votive stupas and sculptures that have been found within the Mahabodhi Temple complex are testament to this.
 A sixth-century donative record of a Sri Lankan monk named Mahānāman states that a temple was built at the Bodhimaṇḍa and attests to ties between the Mahabodhi Temple and Sri Lanka.